ActiveCampaign/mailhandler/readme.md

 ## Search results

-Once email searching is finished, you can check search result by looking at: `email_receiver.sending` object
+Once email searching is finished, you can check search result by looking at: `email_receiver.search` object

 * `:options` - search options which were used (described above)
 * `:started_at` - time when search was initiated